 - There is now a shuttle company that runs between Mt.
 Shark and Sunshine Meadows although it is almost as expensive as taking a helicopter.

 - If you hike in from Banff take the Sunshine Meadows Gondola as it saves you hiking a lot of elevation.
-The Gondola ran every day in 2019 but this was the first year it did so.
+The Gondola runs every day throughout the summer.
 It is also very expensive.

 Bugaboo Provincial Park Backcountry Campgrounds.
 The two backcountry campgrounds found in the Bugaboo Park are both first-come, first-serve.
 While this destination hasn’t yet risen to the need of reservation status due mostly in part to the crazy long dirt access road, the steep terrain and the local wildlife liking to eat the rubber off of vehicles (more on that in another post) it still might be advisable to consider the Conrad Kain Hut (reservations available 1-year in advance) if you are wanting to explore the area and are concerned about making it to one of the backcountry sites before they fill up.